srImathE satakOpAya nama:

 In this 4th decade – AzhwAr starts enjoying emperumAn who is easily approachable, beautiful and the master – through mind, words and deeds.
 But since he did not respond immediately, AzhwAr becomes distressed.

-- emperumAn’s greatness in accepting/protecting everyone after removing their previously committed offenses.
+- emperumAn’s greatness in accepting/protecting everyone after removing his/her previously committed offenses.

 - his puNdarIkAkshathvam (lotus eyed nature) which can purify everyone